 **The term “close contact” is used several times in the answers below.
-Close contact is currently defined by the Centers for Disease Control (CDC) as someone who was within six feet of an infected person for at least 15 minutes starting from 48 hours before illness onset.
+Close contact is currently defined by the Centers for Disease Control (CDC) as someone who was within six feet of an infected person for 15 cumulative minutes within a 24 hour period.

 How can we maintain a healthy campus?